ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-nsx-t-vlannics.md

 {: #vpc-bm-vmware-nsx-t-hosts-vlannic}
 {: step}

-In this step, the following VLAN interfaces will be created for each host.
+In this step, the following {{site.data.keyword.bm_is_short}} VLAN interfaces will be created for each host to be used as NSX-T Tunnel Endpoints (TEPs).

 Interface name        | Interface type | VLAN ID | Subnet              | Allow float  | VMkernel Adapter | Distributed Port Group Name
 ----------------------|----------------|---------|---------------------|--------------|------------------|------------------------------